Categories

 Category Description

-Writing that uses supernatural, magical, futuristic, scientific, or technological themes as key elements of the narrative.
+Writing in speculative fiction genres like science fiction, fantasy, horror, dystopian fiction, or alternate histories.
+This writing uses supernatural, magical, futuristic, scientific, or technological themes as key elements of the narrative.
+These may include short stories or prose focused on world building, mythology, etc.

 Special Instructions

-All work in which science fiction/fantasy is the key element should be submitted in this category.
-Do not base characters or plots on already published works (books, movies, comics, etc.).
-Works that are novel-length should be submitted to the Novel category.
+- Do not base characters or plots on already published works (books, movies, comics, etc.).

 Short Story